Azure/bicep-types-az/generated/compute/microsoft.compute/2021-03-01/types.md

 ## VirtualMachinePublicIPAddressConfigurationProperties
 ### Properties
-* **deleteOption**: 'Delete' | 'Detach': Specify what happens to the public IP address when the VM is deleted.
+* **deleteOption**: 'Delete' | 'Detach': Specify what happens to the network interface when the VM is deleted
 * **dnsSettings**: [VirtualMachinePublicIPAddressDnsSettingsConfiguration](#virtualmachinepublicipaddressdnssettingsconfiguration): Describes a virtual machines network configuration's DNS settings.
 * **idleTimeoutInMinutes**: int: The idle timeout of the public IP address.
 * **ipTags**: [VirtualMachineIpTag](#virtualmachineiptag)[]: The list of IP tags associated with the public IP address.
 * **publicIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2019-07-01 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
 Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
-* **publicIPAllocationMethod**: 'Dynamic' | 'Static': Specify the public IP allocation type.
+* **publicIPAllocationMethod**: 'Dynamic' | 'Static': Specify the public IP allocation type
 * **publicIPPrefix**: [SubResource](#subresource)

 ## VirtualMachinePublicIPAddressDnsSettingsConfiguration